 What motivates people to support of the Prostate Cancer Foundation?
-Read the inspiring stories and dream up your special way of supporting prostate cancer awareness.
+Take a look at these inspiring fundraisers from previous years and dream up your special way of supporting the Foundation to continue its vital work.

-Leading up to Father’s Day, Giftbox Boutique held its annual blue ribbon appeal to raise money for Prostate Cancer Foundation NZ.
+In 2021, leading up to Father’s Day, Giftbox Boutique held its annual blue ribbon appeal to raise money for Prostate Cancer Foundation NZ.
 The online gift hamper retailer encouraged customers to add a decorative blue ribbon to their Father’s Day gift order for an additional one dollar.
 Giftbox Boutique then matched this donation meaning two dollars donated for every gift basket sent out with a blue ribbon attached.
-The blue ribbon appeal raised $1,728 and significantly eclipsed last year’s donation of $720.
+The blue ribbon appeal raised $2,160 significantly eclipsing the previous year’s donation of $1,728.

 “It was great to see so many of our customers getting behind such a deserving cause.
-Each year, we try and beat our previous year’s donation.
-We were over the moon to beat this by more than double!” – Katie Grey, Giftbox Boutique Director.
+Each year we try and beat our previous year’s donation.
+We were over the moon to beat this!!” – Katie Grey, Giftbox Boutique Director

 Hautapu Rugby Club’s Blue Ribbon Day Charity Match and Auction